Showing 216 items

 Document - Photocopy, State Electricity Commission of Victoria (SECV), "Official Time Table Geelong No. 47", March 1953

 Photocopy of the March 1953 SEC Geelong Timetable, giving details of the fares, transfers, luggage or parcels, lost property, times of each tram on the Newtown, West Geelong, East Geelong, Chilwell, Eastern Park, Belmont and North lines.
 Has adverts for M F Knell chiropodist, Henwood and Dancey Printers, photos of the Captain and Coach and Secretary of the Geelong Football Club, a list of Premiership records, goals and Brownlow Medals.
 Note: Sheets are not in the same order as the printed versions due to the photocopying method.
-See items 5357 and 5629 for earlier versions.
+See items 5357 and 5629 and 9821 for other versions.
 Yields information about the operation of the Geelong tramway system.Photocopy - 17 A4 sheets of the "Official Time Table Geelong No. 47" published March 1953tramways, trams, geelong, football, timetable, operations -

 Ballarat Tramway Museum